casiez/libparamtuner/Readme.md

 * Add graphical examples (Java Swing ? )
 * Create unit test files for C++ and Java lib
-* Update the GUI (See TODO comments in source code)
 * Configure CI via Github if possible.